 “All teachers need to improve their practice—not because they are not good enough, but because they can be better”– Dylan Wiliam Center

-So, that being said, how can schools ensure that they have in place the best possible programmes for professional learning and development for their staff?
+So, that being said, how can schools ensure that they have in place the best possible programs for professional learning and development for their staff?

 There is a wealth of research and evidence as to ‘what works’ (or at least ‘what has worked somewhere’ – we must be critical consumers of research at all times) and also how evidence-informed approaches help change our gut instincts to ‘best bets’.